-- Any triggers your child might be exposed to such as cigarette smoke – which will make managing their asthma a lot harder – or pets.
+- any triggers your child may come into contact with, such as cigarette smoke – which will make managing their asthma a lot harder – or pets

 - isn’t getting daytime symptoms